Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 have covered these legendary warriors.

-The warriors of this Front fought their way from Stalingrad and to the shores of the Black Sea,
+The warriors of this Front fought their way from Stalingrad

 and broke through the Carpathian mountains.

-The Second Ukrainian Front.
+The 2nd Ukrainian Front.

-They liberated Ukraine and placed the Germans into the famous Korsun-Shevchenko cauldron.
+into the famous Korsun-Shevchenko cauldron.

 Their path lies from Belgorod till Budapest.

-The Third Ukrainian Front.
+The 3rd Ukrainian Front.

 Warriors of this Front carried the glory of the Russian weapons